typedb/typedb-docs/0001-typedb/01-start/04-iam-schema.md

 ### Person entity

-Person type is not a direct subtype of the subject type.
-It is a subtype of the user type, that is a direct subtype of the subject type.
-That also makes the person type a subtype of the subject type.
+The `person` type is not a direct subtype of the `subject` type.
+It is a subtype of the `user` type, that is a direct subtype of the `subject` type.
+That also makes the `person` type a subtype of the `subject` type.

-But the user subtype doesn't have any relations or attributes of its own, only those inherited from the subject type.
+But the `user` subtype doesn't have any relations or attributes of its own, only those inherited from the `subject` type.

-Person type plays the same roles as subject supertype.
+The `person` type plays the same roles as the `subject` supertype.

-It has all the attributes the subject supertype has and two attributes of its own:
+It has all the attributes the subject supertype has and also two attributes of its own:

-- `full-name` — full name of the person.
+- `full-name` — the full name of the person.
 Usually includes first name and last name.
-- `email` — E-mail address of the person.
+- `email` — the e-mail address of the person.

 ## Action entity

-Action is an abstract type (a subtype of the built-in entity type) that has three attributes:
+The `action` is an abstract type (a subtype of the base `entity` type) that has three attributes:

-- action-name
+- `action-name`
-- object-type
+- `object-type`
-- parent-company
+- `parent-company`

-Additionally, action can play role in multiple relations:
+Additionally, `action` can play a role in multiple relations:

 - `access` relation as role `valid-action`
 - `company-membership` as role `company-member`
-- `segragation-policy` as role `segregated-action`
+- `segregation-policy` as role `segregated-action`
 - `set-membership` as role `set-member`

-Finally, action has two subtypes, which are not abstract, so we can create instances of those subtypes:
+Finally, `action` has two subtypes, which are not abstract, so we can create instances of those subtypes:

 - `operation` — a single action type that can be performed with an object
 - `operation-set` — a set of actions that can be performed with an object